canonical-web-and-design/practices/project-structure/ports.md

 ---
 title: Default ports for website projects
+description: The local ports used when running our applications locally
 ---

 Each of [our website projects](https://github.com/canonical-websites/) is configured to run on a different port by default.